About the College

 These national successes resulted in a White House meeting with President Kennedy, a meeting that included Director Hall, Professor Neale Copple and several students.

-Neale Copple, who had earned his undergraduate degree from NU and joined the faculty during Hall's tenure, had become a national figure with the publication of his depth reporting book.
+Neale Copple, who earned his undergraduate degree from NU and joined the faculty during Hall's tenure, became a national figure after the publication of his depth reporting book.
 When Hall left Nebraska for Ohio State in 1966, Copple succeeded Hall and led the program through more changes and to even greater national prominence:

 Norton helped develop a plan to get more space and more modern facilities for the program.
 With the acquisition of the former Security Mutual Life building, renamed Harold and Marian Andersen Hall, the College of Journalism and Mass Communications began a new era in 2001.
 When Norton left Nebraska in 2009, professor Charlyne Berens served as interim dean for a year.